First Peoples Worldwide's comments can be downloaded in full here.

 “While Enbridge believes that building sustainable relationships with Indigenous Nations connects directly to each of our core values—Integrity, Safety and Respect—we also believe that it is integral to our business case.”

 The discussion paper clarifies the ways that Enbridge has expanded upon and strengthened their initial commitment to indigenous peoples and describes their general commitment to indigenous peoples in all of their operations.
-The FPIEP sees a number of opportunities for further improvement that will better align Enbridge’s approach with international best practices.
+FPW sees a number of opportunities for further improvement that will better align Enbridge’s approach with international best practices.

 ENBRIDGE’S GENERAL COMMITMENT LACKS NECESSARY SPECIFICITY